divergentluna/git-prometheus-exporter/README.md

-# github-prometheus-exporter
+# git-prometheus-exporter
-The Prometheus exporter fetches data from GitHub API and expose metrics about repository activity.
+The Prometheus exporter fetches data from different git platforms and expose metrics about repository activity.